-Managing Nature Reserves - with 65 nature reserves spanning 800 hectares across Warwickshire, a large portion of our role is the management of these havens for wildlife and people.
-Find out more about nature reserves in Warwickshire.
+Managing Nature Reserves - with over 65 nature reserves across Warwickshire, a large portion of our role is the management of these havens for wildlife and people.
+Find out more about our nature reserves.

-Educating people about nature - We provide educational activities to thousands of children every year as well as guided walks, talks and events for people of all ages.
+Educating - Our educational activities are delivered to thousands of children every year, as are guided walks, talks and events for people of all ages.

-Brandon Reach - a rich and wild addition to Brandon Marsh that will bring people closer to nature, in a land rich in wildlife.
+Brandon Reach is a rich and wild addition to Brandon Marsh that will bring people closer to nature, in a land rich in wildlife.
 Brandon…